Easy Actions You Can Take to Protect Democracy

 Add a Pro-Democracy Message to Your Email Footer

-Pro Democracy messages you might post in your email footer include “Truth Matters” or “Attend Upcoming Democracy …” After posting, all those to whom you write will receive your special message.
+Pro-democracy messages you might post in your email footer include “Truth Matters” or “Attend Upcoming Democracy …” After posting, all those to whom you write will receive your special message.
 Short messages are clearly best.